PX4/PX4-Autopilot/nuttx/configs/lm3s6965-ek/README.txt

   the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.

+  NOTE 3: I recently (i.e., late 2011) tried building with the CodeSourcery Windows toolchain.
+The code worked but required 40 seconds to boot (or even until the status LED illuminates)!!
+Know idea why.
+With the buildroot tools, boot time is a couple of seconds.

 IDEs
 ^^^^